Mmodarre/AzureDataFactoryHOL/README.md

 ![](.//media/image75.png)Pre-Task C: Create and Schema in your SQL DB

-Either using Query Editor in Azure Portal or using SSMS connect to your Azure SQL DB and create an schema for SmartFoods and a table for items
+Either using Query Editor in Azure Portal or using SSMS connect to your Azure SQL DB and create and schema for SmartFoods and a table for items

 **Note:** You may need to add your Client IP Address to your SQL DB through “Set Firewall” page.